 The service charge is fixed annually and advised at The Society's AGM held in November each year.
-The current service charge amount at the time of writing is £89 per calendar month.
-The charge is subject to periodic increase but management of their own environment by volunteer residents has ensured the same charge level for 15 years.
+The current service charge amount at the time of writing is £100 per calendar month.
+The charge is subject to periodic increase.
 The preferred method of payment is by Standing Order.
 (Note: The Society has no involvement or responsibilities in respect of the ground rent payments of Leaseholders).